jacobclearmetal/routeSkeleton/README.md

 #### Container === index.js

-If you want to seperate `Foo` component into a presentational and container:
+If you want to separate `Foo` component into a presentational and container:

 1. create a secondary file named `Foo.js` under the `Foo` folder
 1. stuff container logic into `index.js`